 \subsection{Deep Plane Sweep Stereo}

-The dominant paradigm for dense 3D reconstruction from multiple images is Deep Plane Sweep Stereo, which adapts a classic geometric algorithm into an end-to-end deep learning framework.
-Pioneering works like DPSNet~\cite{DPSNet} and MVSNet~\cite{MVSNet} established its core methodology.
-The process begins by extracting features from reference and source images using a neural network.
-The scene's depth is then discretized into a set of hypothesized, fronto-parallel planes.
-The key innovation is to project, or ``warp'', the source image features onto the reference camera's view for each depth plane.
+The dominant paradigm for dense multi-view 3D reconstruction is Deep Plane Sweep Stereo, which adapts a classical geometric algorithm into an end-to-end deep learning framework.
+Early works such as DPSNet~\cite{DPSNet} and MVSNet~\cite{MVSNet} established its core pipeline.
+The method first extracts features from reference and source images using a neural network, then discretizes scene depth into a set of hypothesized fronto-parallel planes.
+Source image features are subsequently projected (``warped'') onto the reference view for each depth plane.
 By comparing the reference features to the warped source features, a cost volume is constructed that encodes matching similarity for every pixel at every potential depth.
 A deep network then regularizes this volume, learning spatial and contextual relationships to refine the costs.
 From this regularized volume, a dense depth map is computed.
 This end-to-end pipeline replaces handcrafted similarity metrics with a powerful, learned correspondence model, achieving SOTA performance in vision-only reconstruction.